gcastellazzi/C2F4DT/docs/guide/overview.md

 This guide describes project goals, scope, and current status.

-- **Repository**: `Cloud2FEMi`
+- **Repository**: `C2F4DT`
-- **Python package**: `cloud2fem`
+- **Python package**: `c2f4dt`
 - **Viewer**: PyVista/VTK + PySide6
-- **Scope**: point-cloud import, slicing, inspection, GUI, and Cloud→FEM pipeline
+- **Scope**: point-cloud import, slicing, inspection, GUI, and plugin-based FEM workflows

 ## Project Goals and Significance

-Cloud2FEMi aims to provide a comprehensive and user-friendly software framework to facilitate the processing of point-cloud data for finite element method (FEM) analysis.
-The project focuses on enabling efficient import, slicing, inspection, and conversion of complex 3D point clouds into FEM models, streamlining the workflow from raw data acquisition to structural analysis.
+C2F4DT is designed as a core viewer and host framework that enables the integration and execution of specialized plugins for finite element method (FEM) analysis and related workflows.
+It provides a flexible and user-friendly environment to import, slice, inspect, and visualize complex 3D point-cloud data, while supporting extensible plugins such as Cloud2FEM for FEM model generation.

 Key goals include:

-- Developing a robust pipeline for processing and slicing large-scale point clouds.
+- Developing a robust core framework for processing and slicing large-scale point clouds.
 - Integrating advanced visualization tools for inspection and validation of data.
-- Providing a graphical user interface (GUI) that simplifies interaction with the pipeline.
+- Providing a graphical user interface (GUI) that simplifies interaction with the viewer and plugins.
-- Extending existing methodologies into a modern, Python-based framework that supports extensibility and ease of use.
+- Supporting extensibility through a plugin architecture that includes FEM workflows like Cloud2FEM.

-The significance of Cloud2FEMi lies in its ability to bridge the gap between raw 3D scanning data and engineering simulations, facilitating more accurate and efficient structural assessments and designs.
+The significance of C2F4DT lies in its ability to serve as a versatile platform bridging raw 3D scanning data and engineering simulations, facilitating more accurate and efficient structural assessments and designs through modular plugins.

 ## Scope